pratheekhassan21/parallel_openmp_wec/README.md

 2. **Parallel LU Decomposition**: The core LU decomposition process is parallelized.
 This allows multiple threads to process different columns of the matrix concurrently, improving efficiency.

-3. **Lower Triangular Matrix (L)**: Within the parallel region, the function iterates through each column and row of the input matrix.
-If the current row index is less than the column index, it sets the corresponding value in the lower triangular matrix `l` to 0.
-Otherwise, it calculates the value by performing mathematical operations.
+3.**The LU decomposition can be mathematically described as follows**:

+Start with the original matrix A.

+Create L as a lower triangular matrix and U as an upper triangular matrix.

+For each column and row of A, perform the following steps in a parallelized manner (as implemented in the code):

+a.
+If j (column index) is less than i (row index), set L[j][i] to 0, as the lower triangular matrix should have zeros above its main diagonal.

+b.
+If j is greater than or equal to i, set L[j][i] to A[j][i].
+This involves copying the values from the original matrix A.

+c.
+Subtract the appropriate values from L[j][i] by iterating over k from 0 to i.
+This step ensures that L contains the correct values below its main diagonal.

-4. **Upper Triangular Matrix (U)**: Similarly, for the upper triangular matrix `u`, if the current row index is less than the column index, the value is set to 0.
-If they are equal, the value is set to 1.
-For other cases, mathematical operations are performed to determine the value.
+d.
+For the upper triangular matrix U, perform similar operations.
+If j is less than i, set U[i][j] to 0.
+If j is equal to i, set U[i][j] to 1.
+Otherwise, perform calculations that involve A[i][j], L[i][k], and U[k][j] to populate U.

+e.Once the loop iterations are complete, you have successfully decomposed matrix A into the lower triangular matrix L and the upper triangular matrix U.

+f.The final L and U matrices can be used for various numerical operations, such as solving systems of linear equations, matrix inversion, or other computations where triangular matrices are useful.

-5. **Parallel Processing**: The function leverages OpenMP parallelization to distribute the computation of each column across multiple threads.
+4. **Parallel Processing**: The function leverages OpenMP parallelization to distribute the computation of each column across multiple threads.
 This minimizes the computational load and improves performance, especially for large matrices.

 The `LU_DECOMPOSE` function is particularly useful for applications that require LU decomposition of large matrices, such as solving systems of linear equations or numerical simulations.
 It takes advantage of multi-core processors to expedite the process.